 After all the details above, it is easy to arrive and prove at the following result

 where are point-to-point correspondences in the two image planes.
 Solution to the above equation is a fairly popular research problem.
 For all practical purposes, the above problem generally remains over-determined with an exact solution determined by 3 non-collinear point correspondences.
 Hence, techniques like the family of RANSAC are used to non-deterministically determine the best fit model via a relevant cost function like the re-projection error.

 Each execution requires a stereo image pair (for this purpose I shot two-view images around my house) which represent the two image planes discussed above.
 To arrive at point correspondences, I use SURF to detect keypoints in both images, match them via FLANN and apply Lowe's ratio test to filter out matches that are too far away and might be false positives.
 If all above sounds alien, consider it as a black box as it is out of scope for this discussion.

-Then we estimate the Fundamental Matrix via RANSAC b.
-One we get that we draw the epilines on both images via for the left image plane and for the right image plane.
+Then we estimate the Fundamental Matrix via RANSAC.
+RANSAC was covered in a previous post.
+Once we get that we draw the epilines on both images via for the left image plane and for the right image plane.
 These line equations are a direct consequence of the result .

 Full code is available upon request but for the purpose of this discussion, the one below should be easy to follow.